 Yes.
 The general contractor must first meet the DBE goals established on the contract by seeking out and utilizing certified DBEs.
 Once work begins, the general contractor is responsible for all project activities including those of subcontractors and lower tier contractors.

 Regular monitoring assures that contractual items are performed in accordance with specifications.
 Monthly reports must be submitted by the general contractor such as payroll, cost and time estimation and progress reports.
 When changes are needed, the general contractor must get approval from the agency project manager.
-Any changes in the DBE participation must be approved by the Executive Director of the Office of Diversity and Equal Opportunity in writing before any actions in this connection are initiated.
+Any changes in the DBE participation must be approved by the Executive Director of the Office of Diversity and Inclusion in writing before any actions in this connection are initiated.

 How can MARTA assist DBEs who work on transportation contracts and projects?